Set up Gloo Mesh

 .export GLOO_MESH_LICENSE_KEY=<license_key>

-Install Gloo Mesh and Istio in your cluster.
-This command uses basic profiles to install the management plane components, such as the management server and Prometheus server, and the data plane components, such as the agent, managed Istio service mesh, rate limit server, and external auth server, in your cluster.
+Install Gloo Mesh Enterprise in your cluster.
+This command uses basic profiles to install the management plane components, such as the management server and Prometheus server, and the data plane components, such as the agent, rate limit server, and external auth server, in your cluster.

 Verify that your Gloo Mesh Enterprise setup is correctly installed.
 If not, try debugging the relay connection.
 Note that this check might take a few seconds to verify that: